saad-janjua/assignment/readme.txt

-shamook saad is a good learner.. and quick learner
+shamook saad is a good..
+and quick learner.